asafchoo/LandScape/README.md

 2. inkscape 1.3.2 on windows 10

 # Project updates:
+1.1.25:
+1. Aggregated data of precipitation from open-meteo.com and calculating last 20 years avarage (at Primary data)
+2. Refined the process of polygon area calculation

 24.12.24 (after a long stall):
 1. Layer nameing in basemap extention